 John 14:1-6, "Do not let your hearts be troubled.
 Trust in God, trust also in me.
 (2) In my Father's house are many rooms, if it were not so, I would have told you.
 I am going there to prepare a place for you.
 (3) And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 (4) You know the way to the place where I am going."
 (5) Thomas said to him, "Lord, we don't know where you are going, so how can we know the way?"
 (6) Jesus answered, "I am the way and the truth and the life.
 No one comes to the Father except through me."

 John 3:16-21, "For God so Love the world that He gave His only Son, that whoever believes in Him shall not perish but have eternal life.
 (17) Gor God did not send His Son into the world to condemn the world, but to save the world through Him.
 (18) Whoever believes in Him is not condemned, but whoever does not believe stands condemned already because He has not believed in the name of God's one and only Son.
 (19) This is the verdict: Light has come into the world, but men loved darkness instead of light because their deeds where evil.
 (20) Everyone who does evil hates the light, and will not come into the light for fear that his deeds will be exposed.
 (21) But whoever lives by the truth comes into the light, so that it may be seen plainly that what He has done has been done through God.

-For more information on how you can accept Jesus Christ as your Lord and Savior, please visit our website page by clicking our hyperlink: "A Free Gift!"
+For more information on how you can accept Jesus Christ as your Lord and Savior, please visit our website page: "A Free Gift!"